Part A: Supply arrangement

 1. Supply arrangement

-Tasks are finite work assignments that require 1 or more consultants to complete.
-A task involves a specific start date, a specific end date and set deliverables.
-Tasks are usually not large projects, although they may be subsets of a larger project.
-Tasks may require highly specialized work to be performed requiring a rare or unique skill or knowledge for a short period of time.
+A task-based service involves a specific start date, a specific end date and set of deliverables and is often used for one-time or short-term projects where the client needs specific tasks completed.
+These services are usually not associated with large broad projects, although they may be subsets of a larger project.
+Task-based services may require highly specialized work to be performed requiring a rare or unique skill or knowledge, used to fill a specific role or to address a capability gap, for a short period of time.

-The SA encompasses only those services described under the streams and category.
-Details of the general service definitions for the task and solutions professional services (TSPS) task-based streams and categories are available at the following Public Works and Government Services Canada (PWGSC) website: Annex A: Streams and categories.
-Those services are further identified in the case of each specific SA holder in Annex C—Qualified categories at issuance of the SA.
+The SA encompasses only those Services described under the Streams and category.
+Details of the general service definitions for the TSPS Task-Based Streams and Categories are available at the following PWGSC website: Task and solutions professional services: Streams and categories.
+Those services are further identified in the case of each specific SA holder in Annex C – Qualified Categories at issuance of the SA.

-In addition to the clauses and conditions enumerated in section 3 below, contracts resulting from this SA can, at the discretion of federal department user (client), incorporate: Task authorizations, various security requirements, options to extend the contract (within the scope of the applicable Tier), and limitations of expenditure and liability.
+In addition to the Clauses and Conditions enumerated in Section 3 below, contracts resulting from this SA can, at the discretion of Federal Department User (client), incorporate: Task Authorizations, options to extend the contract (within the scope of the applicable Tier), & Limitations of Expenditure & Liability.

 2. Security requirement